-- Read Brené Brown's book: Daring Greatly: How the Courage to Be Vulnerable Transforms the Way We Live, Love, Parent, and Lead - Try another Emotional Intelligence Self-Assessment; this one from the Competency & Credentialing Institute has an assessment/rating followed by chart of suggestions for improvement. - What Self-Awareness Really Is includes a graphic of four archetypes of self-awareness.
+- Read Brené Brown's book: Daring Greatly: How the Courage to Be Vulnerable Transforms the Way We Live, Love, Parent, and Lead - Try another Emotional Intelligence Self-Assessment; this one from Workplace Strategies for Mental Health has an assessment/rating that generates a report of your score with suggestions for improvement. - What Self-Awareness Really Is includes a graphic of four archetypes of self-awareness.